What is R&D?

 What Defines Innovation in a Company?

 Here lies much of the confusion surrounding the differences between R&D and innovation.
-Like R&D, innovation initiatives aim to create value in one of two ways:
+Like Research and development, innovation initiatives aim to create value in one of two ways:

 However, innovation programs address a few additional areas of opportunity.
 For example, they utilize crowdsourcing methodology to enhance company culture and support networking efforts.
 Some innovation programs may even focus on internal improvements, like streamlined business processes or the refinement of a company's business model.